DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/README.md

-As shown by the size of the .esp alone, this mod is pretty big.
-All changes will be documented soon, but here's a basic summary:
+As shown by the size of the .esp alone, this mod is pretty huge.
+All changes are documented in LISTOFCHANGES.md, but here's a basic summary:

 - Adds and restores new items
 - Adds new things to discover and interact with in existing locations